Stop! Don’t press that Run Campaign button! At least not until you have completed these 11 steps.

 Note that you can only create up to 100 custom conversions.

 But what if I want to track clicks on certain buttons or links and not visits to thank you page?

-You can set this up easily in Google Tag Manager and Google Analytics.
+You can set this up easily with Facebook Event Setup Tool.
+Another way would be using Google Tag Manager and Google Analytics.